 Design Principles & Practices Journal Collection reviewers are assigned to articles based on their academic interests and scholarly expertise.
-In recognition of the valuable feedback and publication recommendations that they provide, reviewers are acknowledged annually in the corresponding journal volume.
+In recognition of the valuable feedback and publication recommendations that they provide, reviewers may request an official letter/certificate.
 The Reviewers listed below have contributed significantly to the overall editorial quality and content of the collection.

 When publishing with us, you don’t just get the opportunity to write, you also provide feedback on other articles submitted to the journal collection.